Life coaching. Ever wondered what it’s all about? Have you ever asked yourself `What is a life coach‘ or ‘what does a life coach do‘?

 What is a life coach?

 There is no one specific definition of a life coach.
 Their service and focus can vary depending on their clients’ individual goals.
-But if you were to define it, it would sound something like this: A life coach is a trained professional whose job it is to help you decide what your goals are and then to create an actionable plan in order to surpass them.
+But if you were to define it, it would sound something like this: A life coach is a trained professional whose job it is to help you decide what your goals are and then to create an actionable plan to surpass them.

 What happens in a life coaching session?

-Coaching is a creative partnership between a coach and client.
-Although sessions vary due to the client’s goals and the coach’s own approach, usually a structured format is adhered to.
+Coaching is a creative partnership between a coach and a client.
+Although sessions vary due to the client’s goals and the coach’s approach, usually a structured format is adhered to.
 The following is a loose chronological example of how a coach may work with you:

-- The client’s goals are established and defined
+- The client’s goals are established and defined.

-- A coach adopts their skills and expertise specifically to help their clients reach their goals
+- A coach adopts their skills and expertise specifically to help their clients reach their goals.

-- The coach continues to inspire and motivate the client on their journey of self-discovery and growth
+- The coach continues to inspire and motivate the client on their journey of self-discovery and growth.

-- The life coach nurtures client accountability to increase productivity
+- The life coach nurtures client accountability to increase productivity.

 Sessions may vary depending on the coach, the medium of communication, their methods, and how many sessions you’ve received.
 Above all, a coach will adjust their methods in this dynamic relationship.
 This allows a coach to thoroughly understand where a client is coming from and where they want to be.